MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 Additionally, Cosmos DB automatically indexes every single document and property for you.
 That way, you don't need to profile slow queries or manually fine-tune your indexes.
 Just provision and scale as needed, and let Cosmos DB handle the rest.

-## Hosting a Private Docker Registry
+## Hosting a private Docker registry

 DockerHub provides an amazing experience for distributing your container images, but there may be scenarios where you'd prefer to host your own private Docker registry - such as for security/governance or performance benefits.
 For this purpose, Azure provides the [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) (ACR) that allows you to spin up your own Docker registry whose backing storage is located in the same data center as your web app (which makes pulls quicker).
 The ACR also provides you with full control over the contents and access controls - such as who can push or pull images.